I Had A 10cm Ovarian Cyst But Doctors Didn't Believe Me

 When the pain got so bad that morphine barely helped, an elderly woman in the next bed held my hand while I sobbed.
 I begged a doctor for another scan but by the time they did one, it was too late.
 The 10cm cyst that had almost certainly not appeared overnight had ruptured and I was bleeding internally.
 The only option was emergency surgery to remove the necrotic ovary wrapped around my wasted tube.

-Though not all cysts cause the kind of trauma I experienced, they are, in themselves, relatively common.
+Though not all cysts cause the kind of trauma I experienced, they are themselves relatively common.
 There are two main types: functional and non-functional.

-Non-functional cysts are less common than functional cysts.
-Some contain a variety of tissue like bone, hair, and mucus, explains Andrea Maduro, MD, medical advisor at period tracker Flo Health.
-Even though they’re usually benign, they don’t go away on their own and require surgery to be removed.

 Functional cysts happen when the ovary is performing its basic monthly function.
-During ovulation, the follicle should release an egg then break down and disappear, explains Dr. Maduro, but sometimes it doesn’t and instead fills with fluid.
-These cysts are fairly common, says Ghada Salman, MBChB, MSc, FRCOG, consultant gynecologist at the London Clinic and University College London Hospitals, tells Refinery29.
+During ovulation, the follicle should release an egg then break down and disappear, explains Dr Maduro, but sometimes it doesn’t and instead fills with fluid.
+These cysts are very common, Ghada Salman, a consultant gynaecologist, tells Refinery29.

 Advertisement